-- k.
-For each request, the County shall provide a copy within ten (10) business days, unless the request is identified as urgent.
-The County shall use it best efforts to provide a copy within the period identified by CDSS for an urgent request. - E. Conflict Resolution - 1.
-The County and the CDSS will use customary and available problem-solving methods and resources in efforts to resolve differences.
-Any disagreements or conflicts regarding resource family evaluation services provided by the Parties for a particular individual will be resolved as follows: - a.
-The primary social worker from the County and the CDSS will meet and confer to resolve differences regarding a particular family evaluation. - b.
-If the primary social workers are unable to resolve differences, the County supervisor and the CDSS supervisor and primary social workers will meet and confer to resolve differences. - c.
-If the supervisors and social workers are unable to resolve differences, the County Program Manager and the CDSS Adoptions Regional Office Manager and their respective supervisors and social workers will meet and confer to resolve differences. - d.
-If the differences remain unresolved through the process specified above, the matter will be referred to the next higher level of management for each of the Parties until the matter is resolved. - F. Conflict of Interest - 1.
-The CDSS Adoptions Regional Office staff conducting family evaluations shall be instructed to avoid a conflict of interest or the appearance of a conflict of interest when rendering services. - The CDSS shall direct CDSS Adoptions Specialists to RFA WDs section 4-02(g) to identify any conflict of interest.
-If there exists an appearance of a conflict of interest or an actual conflict of interest, the Adoptions Specialist shall report the conflict to his/her supervisor, who may transfer responsibility for the evaluation to another Adoptions Specialist. - V. Complaint Investigations - A. Agreement to Provide Complaint Investigation Services - 1.
-The County and CDSS agree that the CDSS CCLD shall investigate on behalf of the County all complaint allegations, made against resource families, if these services are identified in Section VII; this Section V provides the terms and conditions agreed upon by the Parties for all such investigations.
+E. Conflict Resolution

+- The County and the CDSS shall use customary and available problemsolving methods and resources in efforts to resolve differences.
+Any disagreements or conflicts regarding resource family evaluation services provided by the Parties for a particular individual shall be resolved as follows: - a.
+The primary social worker from the County and the CDSS shall meet and confer to resolve differences regarding a particular family evaluation. - b.
+If the primary social workers are unable to resolve differences, the County supervisor and the CDSS supervisor and primary social workers shall meet and confer to resolve differences. - c.
+If the supervisors and social workers are unable to resolve differences, the County Program Manager and the CDSS Adoptions Regional Office Manager and their respective supervisors and social workers shall meet and confer to resolve differences. - d.
+If the differences remain unresolved through the process specified above, the matter shall be referred to the next higher level of management for each of the Parties until the matter is resolved.

+F. Conflict of Interest

+- The CDSS Adoptions Regional Office staff conducting family evaluations shall be instructed to avoid a conflict of interest or the appearance of a conflict of interest when rendering services. - 2.
+The CDSS shall direct CDSS Adoptions Specialists to RFA WDs section 4-02(g) to identify any conflict of interest.
+If there exists an appearance of a conflict of interest or an actual conflict of interest, the Adoptions Specialist shall report the conflict to their supervisor, who may transfer responsibility for the family evaluation to another Adoptions Specialist.

+V. Complaint Investigations

+A. Agreement to Provide Complaint Investigation Services

-- 2. In conducting complaint investigations, the CCLD Regional Office will adhere to the requirements specified in RFA WDs sections 3-01, 3-02, 4-03, 4-05, and 9-06A. - B. Coordination of Efforts
+- The County and the CDSS agree that the CDSS CCLD shall investigate on behalf of the County all complaint allegations, made against resource families, if these services are identified in Section VII; this Section V provides the terms and conditions agreed upon by the Parties for all such investigations. - 2.
+In conducting complaint investigations, the CCLD Regional Office shall adhere to the requirements specified in RFA WDs sections 3-01, 3-02, 4-03, 4-05, and 9-06A.

+B. Coordination of Efforts